The Sword of Reckoning: Chapter 1 Sneak Peek

 Noah gripped her shoulders.
 “Earth to Savannah.
 You okay, baby wings?”

 “Gets worse.
-Looks like the victim’s head was literally torn apart from its body.
-No blood anywhere which indicates he wasn’t killed here, naturally, otherwise we’d have his body or a shitload of blood.”
+Looks as though the victim’s head was literally torn apart from its body.
+No blood anywhere, which indicates he wasn’t killed here, naturally, otherwise we’d have his body or a shitload of blood.”

 She put on latex gloves, removed a pen from her inner jacket pocket, and crouched close to where the neck should have been.
 Tilting the head, unnatural jagged edges probably confirmed what Noah said.
 “Did you call Bill?”